wp-plugins/jomres/readme.txt

 = Where can I get support? =

 It depends.
-If you've got a download and support license you can raise a [ticket](http://tickets.jomres.net), if you don't then you can still join the Community Forum](http://www.jomres.net/jomres-forum).
+If you've got a download and support license you can raise a [ticket](http://tickets.jomres.net), if you don't then you can still join the [Community Forum](http://www.jomres.net/jomres-forum).

 = I want to dowload the web installer myself, where can I get it from? =